tock/tock/doc/reference/trd-appid.md

 4.1 Program Header
 -------------------------------

 The Program Header is similar to the Main Header, in that it specifies the offset of the entry function of the executable and memory parameters.
-It adds one field, `binary_end_offset`, which indicates the offset at which the application binary ends within the TBF object.
+It adds one field, `binary_end_offset`, which indicates the offset at which the Userspace Binary ends within the TBF object.
 The space between this offset and the end of the TBF object is reserved for footers.

 This is the format of a Program Header: